Walz calls on lawmakers to take up gun control after Texas, Ohio shootings

-ST. PAUL — Minnesota Gov. Tim Walz said he'd call on lawmakers to take up gun control measures next week when they return to the capital to discuss turnover at the Department of Human Services.
+ST. PAUL, Minn. — Minnesota Gov. Tim Walz said he’d call on lawmakers to take up gun control measures next week when they return to the capital to discuss turnover at the Department of Human Services.

 The Democratic-Farmer-Labor governor on Monday said he’d bring up the topic on a call with Senate Majority Leader Paul Gazelka, R-Nisswa, later in the day.
 Gazelka has blocked a pair of gun control bills from getting a hearing in a Senate committee, saying they wouldn’t have the support needed to pass in that chamber.